 Kai Rotorua is nonprofit, social enterprise that is working to ‘reconnect whānau (families) to their food and Papatūānuku’ (Mother Earth).
-It is dedicated to the growing and appreciation of food crops, especially those with cultural significance like kumara (sweet potatoe).
-Its vision is to “create a resilient, wellnourished and well-connected community”.
+It is dedicated to the growing and appreciation of food crops, especially those with cultural significance like kumara (sweet potato).
+Its vision is to “create a resilient, well-nourished and well-connected community”.
 Kai Rotorua began in 2016 when it established 68 backyard gardens across Rotorua, all within a week.

-Speaker: Dr Liz Macpherson (Aotearoa New Zealand)
+Speaker: Dr Liz Macpherson

 Senior Lecturer, College of Business and Law, University of Canterbury

-Speaker: Dr Erin O’Donnell (Australia)
+Speaker: Dr Erin O’Donnell